ordbase/monkesee-monkedo/README.md

 ## License

-The prost scripts and templates are dedicated to the public domain.
+The beer.db.admin scripts and templates are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.